LassoSoft/LassoGuide/source/language/error-handling.rst

    capture block will be executed.
 The `handle` block can recover from the error and allow execution to continue by using the `error_reset` method.

--  To trigger immediate execution of a `protect` capture block's `handle` block.
+-  To trigger immediate execution of a `protect` capture block's `handle` block, which is described in the next section.
-   See the next section for details.

 The `fail_if` method allows conditional execution of a `fail` without using a full if/else conditional.
 The first parameter to `fail_if` is a conditional